vicradon/devops-stage-2/README.md

-# Full-Stack FastAPI and React Template
+# Full-Stack FastAPI and React Template with Docker Deployment

 Welcome to the Full-Stack FastAPI and React template repository.
-This repository serves as a demo application for interns, showcasing how to set up and run a full-stack application with a FastAPI backend and a ReactJS frontend using ChakraUI.
+This repository contains a sample frontend and backend project built with React.js and FastAPI respectively.
+It also contains a `compose.yaml` file that handles setup for testing and deployment purposes.

 ## Project Structure